calvinclaus/ba/README.md

 ```
 docker-compose build
 ```
-You only have to do this once or whenever the Dockerfile changes.
+This will take about 10 minutes as it is compiling a bunch of tools from source.
+However, you only have to do this once or whenever the Dockerfile changes.

 From then on just run
 ```